bcgov/fbp-go/README.md

 - Add screenshots for iOS.
 - Localization - implement en-CA and fr-CA.
 - Coordinates - provide user feedback on location button. (e.g. fetching and failed state).
 - Add FMC option in advanced.
+(Probably won't happen?
+But maybe setting the date?)
 - FFMC scale at the bottom.
   - Possible, but nothing out of the box - so leaving it alone for now.
 - Diurnal FFMC screen.